• Home

 Furniture makeover using DIY chalk paint that is not aged or distressed.

-If you are not familiar with how to make and use DIY Chalk paint, you can find all the information you will need at the end of this post.
+If you are not familiar with how to make and use DIY Homemade Chalk Paint, you can find all the information you will need at the end of this post.

 How to make chalk paint to make custom paint colors to use on furniture makeovers

-For the dresser I used the Calcium Carbonate Powder recipe to make my DIY chalk paint.
-It can be mixed with any paint even a paint and primer in one formula.
-I buy it at my local health food store, but you can also buy it on Amazon.
+• It can be mixed with any paint, even a paint and primer in one formula.
+I buy it at my local health food store, but you can also buy it online, where beer making supplies are sold and farm stores.
+One 12 oz. container will be enough to paint a few pieces of furniture.

-• I sanded the entire surface first with 100 grit sandpaper using my handy dandy hand sanding block.
-All it takes is a quick 5 minutes to rough the surface up a bit so the paint has something to adhere to.
+• Sand the entire surface first with 100 grit sandpaper either in your hand or use a sanding block.
+All it takes is a quick 5 minutes to rough the surface up a bit so the paint has something to adhere too.
 No major sanding needed.

 • Clean off the sanding grit.